Anselmoo/spectrafit/docs/plugins/jupyter-spectrafit-interface.md

 2. The parameters of the model with their initial values and bounds as a `Dict` object.

-!!! example "Example of an Intial-Parameter-Model"
+!!! example "Example of an Initial-Parameter-Model"

     ```python
     model = [